 Studies have found that Protein Pacing, a strategy that incorporates small, frequent protein feedings (~20-30 grams per feeding) throughout the day, including prior to sleep7, is a great way to maximize muscle protein synthesis (MPS), recovery and overall performance while leading to increases in lean body mass and reduced body fat levels.1

-Fruit smoothies, containing 1 scoop of Klean Isolate, are a great way to infuse the body with high quality whey protein throughout the day, including leucine.
+Fruit smoothies, containing 1 scoop of Klean Isolate Protein Powder, are a great way to infuse the body with high quality whey protein throughout the day, including leucine.
 The addition of Greek yogurt, low fat milk or a non-dairy alternative, unsweetened frozen fruits, baby carrots, baby spinach or kale, mini peppers, flax and chia seeds, a tablespoon of nut butter and other favorites to your smoothie can provide the body antioxidants and phytochemicals.‡

 Athletes may also benefit from going the extra mile by consuming branched chain amino acids (BCAA), namely leucine, valine and isoleucine, which have been linked to support muscle repair, immune function, and overall recovery.
 During exercise, ATP is released from human red blood cells when oxygen is low in a working muscle region.
 As a result, vasodilation occurs and increases blood flow to the muscle.
 Increased blood flow assists in the delivery of oxygen and nutrients to the cell and supports tissues in the body.
 Human and animal studies show ATP supplementation increases blood flow following exercise.

 The Solution: Mix 1 scoop of Klean BCAA + Peak ATP with 8-10 oz. of water or other beverage, and blend well.‡